 More on Relax and Revive breaks: As these are arranged especially for you, you can pretty much have what you like, with enough advance notice, and Joan taps into the talent of local therapists.
 Enjoy sessions of tai chi, yoga or a meditation walk with Thomas Buchi, treatments such as shiatsu, Indian head massage and reflexology or aromatherapy massage with Karen Standing, or experience a session of Creative Kinesiology with the intuitive and kindly ChaNan Bonser.
 Life coaching sessions with executive coach Pauline Clare can help sift through any career or relationship woes and can be continued by phone or email at home – handy if you feel your new vision start to blur on the journey home.
-Two treatment rooms opened late in 2013 – we haven’t seen them yet, but we’re told they’re pretty nice!
+Treatments take place in two serene treatment rooms spread over two floors.
+Read a word from the queen on our experience here.

 More to do: The garden is a serene and very quiet place to wander, and there’s an RSPB bird reserve to walk in just next door.
 Nearby you’ll find Artist’s Valley, a charming wooded valley which inspired many Victorian artists, and Ynyslas Beach, a huge sand spit with rolling dunes at the end of the Dovey estuary.
 A short drive away is The Centre for Alternative Technology.